 Do you have any other cornerstone facilities besides your headquarters in San Diego?

-How can we collaborate with you to create an Inspired by Thinkabit Lab experience at our school and, possibly, other schools in our district?
+How can we collaborate with you to create a Thinkabit Lab experience?

 We’re excited about your interest to create a Qualcomm® Thinkabit Lab™ experience for your students, and we have a program to help you do just that.
 We would love to talk with you and learn more about your organization, interests and goals.
 For step-by-step guidance on the process, including information about our free Thinkabit Lab toolkit that will be available to you to access our signature activities, suggestions for space setup, and all of the resources and collateral you’ll need to create a Thinkabit Lab experience for your students please email ContactThinkabitLab@qualcomm.com.